costa-group/gasol-optimizer/README.md

 The optimized version for each block is stored in the directory /tmp/gasol/solutions.
 There, you are going to find a directory for each of the contracts contained in the analyzed Solidity file.
 Each of these directories has a folder called disasm with the optimized assembly version of the blocks.

-For instance, to execute GASOL on the smart contract stored in the solidity file examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol run the following commands:
+For instance, to execute GASOL on the smart contract stored in the solidity file examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol with a timeout of 15 seconds per block run the following commands:
 ```
 solc --combined-json asm examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol 1> 0x363c421901B7BDCa0f2a17dA03948D676bE350E4.json_solc
-./gasol_asm.py 0x363c421901B7BDCa0f2a17dA03948D676bE350E4.json_solc
+./gasol_asm.py 0x363c421901B7BDCa0f2a17dA03948D676bE350E4.json_solc -tout 15
 ```
 It generates two directories in /tmp/gasol/solutions (MerkleDistributor and MerkleProof respectively) that contain the optimized blocks.
+It also generates the file
+/tmp/gasol/verification.log that contains the needed information to be able to generate the exact same output when optimizing again the same source file.
+If the source file is optimized again without using this log file, it can lead to different optimized code due to the usage of SMT solvers.

 B. In order to execute GASOL on a basic block, run the following command from the root directory of the repository:
 ```